R09Aditya/CipherX/README.md

 # CipherX Club Website

-Welcome to the official website of **CipherX – Cipher Research and Analysis Wing**, a student-driven tech club built to empower learners in coding, ethical hacking, and cybersecurity.
+Welcome to the official website of **CipherX**, a student-driven tech club built to empower learners in coding, ethical hacking, and cybersecurity.

 ## 🌐 About CipherX
 CipherX is a community for curious minds who want to explore: